Impacted Wisdom Teeth: A Common Condition

 While you may feel nothing out of place, impacted teeth are at a significant risk for becoming infected, fracturing the jaw, or damaging neighboring teeth.
-For this reason it is often necessary for Dr. Sturtz, Dr. Betts, Dr. Wasielewski and Dr. Bartling to remove them.
+For this reason it is often necessary for Dr. Sturtz, Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters to remove them.

 Classification of Impaction: Terms to Know

 - Mesial Impaction: The most common type of impaction, the tooth is angled forward toward the front of the mouth.